Privacy Notice for pupils and their Families

 - Tapestry to record and assess your progress whilst you are of Reception class age.

-- Toolkit Progress Tracker to monitor those children in receipt of additional targets in the form of an ITP.
+- Toolkit Progress Tracker to monitor those children in receipt of additional targets in the form of an Individual Target Plan (ITP.)

-- BFL Business Solutions to recover the outstanding debt on behalf of the school.
+- BFL Business Solutions to recover outstanding debt on behalf of the school.

 Why we share information